mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 The terms "client", "authorization server", "resource server", "access token", "protected resource", "authorization request", "authorization response", "access token request", "access token response" are defined by the OAuth 2.0 Authorization Framework specification {{RFC6749}}.

 The term "resource" is defined by the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.

+The term "server-assigned resource" denotes resource(s) assigned by the authorization server (e.g., defaults or additions based on policy, configuration, or requested scopes).

 The term "StringOrURI" is defined by the JWT specification {{RFC7519}}.